toggledbits/lexpjs/README.md

 JavaScript one, I think it would be an interesting exercise to try and keep them as close functionally as possible.

-## Syntax ##

-As *lexpjs* now uses [Jison](http://zaa.ch/jison/) to generate its parser, the file `grammar.jison` can be examined for syntax.
-The TL;DR version is that it's pretty close to JavaScript expressions, as one might think, without the hazards of using `eval()`.

-An expression string given to *lexpjs* may contain multiple comma-separated subexpressions.
-Each subexpression will be evaluated, and the result is always an array containing as many results as there were subexpressions.
-This can be handy, as the use of assignments to variables as containers for temporary/interstitial values can simplify an otherwise very complex string if it was written as a single expression, or, for example, permit the re-use of a calculated value several times in the same calculation.

 ## The Basics ##

 ### compile( expressionString ) ###